PullRequestInc/go-gpt3/README.md

 - [x] List Engines API
 - [x] Get Engine API
 - [x] Completion API (this is the main gpt-3 API)
+- [x] Streaming support for the Completion API
 - [x] Document Search API
 - [x] Overriding default url, user-agent, timeout, and other options
-- [ ] TODO: Streaming on the Completion API

 ## Powered by